Charity Crowdfunding Guide: How To Support Your Favorite Cause

 Find your passion

-Picking the right charity can be challenging, but the best way to find the right charity (or charities) to ask yourself: what are you most passionate about?
-Start with helping out a charity that is close to your heart.
+This can be challenging, but the best way to find the right charity (or charities) is to ask yourself: what are you most passionate about?
+Start with helping out one that is close to your heart.
 For example, many people with a family member impacted by breast cancer will choose to help a charity or organization that funds research for breast cancer, such as the Breast Cancer Research Foundation or Breast Cancer Charities of America.